MichaelWood15/CS210Final_Project/README.md

 # CS210 Final Project -> Follow Order of Folders as...

+Project Report: in the CS210 Project Report.pdf file

 1. webScraping:

    Scraped the web for NBA Data about team offenses in the 2023-24 season.
 I gathered statistics on teams Offensive Ratings, the type of shots teams took, and player offensive statistics. data that was scraped was formatted and saved into CSVs